Bed rest during pregnancy

 - Get organized.
-Make sure what you need is within reach -- like a phone, laptop, drinks and snacks, the remote control, and extra pillows and blankets.
+Make sure what you need is within reach, like a phone, laptop and other devices, drinks and snacks, the remote control, and extra pillows and blankets.

 - Seek support.
 Connect with other moms who know what you are going through.
 Talk to friends who have been in your shoes.
-Check for support groups, bulletin boards, and chat rooms online for moms-to-be on bed rest.
+Check for support groups, bulletin boards, and chat rooms online for moms-to-be who are also on bed rest.

 - Expect emotional ups and downs.
 Share your hopes and worries with your partner.
 Let each other vent if needed.
-If sex isn't allowed, look for other ways to show your love.
+If sex is not allowed, look for other ways to show your love.
 Take time to kiss, hug, and cuddle.

 Newman R, Unal RE.
 Multiple gestations.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 30.

 Simhan HN, Iams JD, Romero R. Preterm birth.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2012:chap 28.